 We've listed some useful information on this page to help you prepare for the summer 2013 session.
 We welcome questions by phone or email, so please do not hesitate to contact us.

 New and returning students will be contacted by email by the School of Letters office with information about courses, housing, meals, required forms, policies, and pre-registration.
-Later you will receive information about formal registration, opening day schedule, and class schedules.
+2013 students should have received information about formal registration, opening day schedule, and class schedules by individual email.

 The course offerings are listed below, and you can read about the courses in more detail on the Course Listing Page.